marcellino-ornelas/templates/.tps/docs/default/guide/getting-started/README.md

   <img src="../../../public/images/duplicate_code.jpeg">
 </p>

-Everyone developer has this problem when writing and it is very annoying.
-Coping and pasting saves endless time when developing a product.
+Coping and pasting is in every developers work flow.
+It saves countless time rather than re-inventing the wheel every time.
 But theres one down side, you can only copy and paste the code.

-How about when you need to change something out of a snippet of code you just copied like a variable name or a function name?
-How about other things like files and folders? where is the support?
+How about when you need to copy a folder structure? or copy code from two or more files?

 This is where tps comes in.
-Tps allows you to create a `template` which is a folder filled with files and folders and code or images or whatever you want and allows you to reuse the folder structure where ever you want!
+Tps allows you to create a `template` which is a folder filled with files and folders and code, images, or whatever you want and allows you to reuse the folder structure where ever you want!
 Think of tps as a more powerful way to copy files for re-usability.

 Have you ever built a express app before? or react component?
-If so you know when you create these items theres a lot of similar files and a certain folder structure that you will use every single time.
+If so, you know when you create these items theres a lot of similar files, code, and a certain folder structure that you will use every single time (for the most part).
 Do you really want to build this every time you have to make a express app?
 Hell no, with the power of tps you easily create a template and have express apps created in seconds!!!!

-## Description

-What is tps?
-Building dynamic template is the purpose of TPS.

-> Note: create-components-react uses a templating engine to compile and render the files.
+> Note: tps uses a templating engine to compile and render the files.
 More documentation on how to use the templating engine can be found [here](http://olado.github.io/doT/index.html)

 > Note: All features of doT may not be supported.
 If you wish to use a feature and it doesn't work feel free to make a issue on Github.